 "I know that," she muttered.
-The blood was still flowing freely from the wound, and she grabbed at her bag, pulling out a gauze strip to wind it around her wrist.
+The blood still flowed freely from the wound, and she grabbed a gauze strip from her bag to wind it around her wrist.
 She was furious with her own stupidity.
 She'd been warned, and she'd forgotten, and he'd bitten her a second time as a result.
 She felt like a fool.
 Worse, she looked like a fool, and if there was anything Maya was proud of, it was the fact that she could hold her own.

 "OK, examination's over," Katie announced.
-Grabbing Maya by her free arm, she hauled her with indisputable force to the doorway, pulling her into the hall and slamming the door shut behind them, all the while ignoring the angry shouts from Danny in his bed.
+Grabbing Maya by her free arm, she hauled her with indisputable force to the doorway, pulling her into the hall and slamming the door shut behind them, all the while ignoring Danny's angry shouts.